Realty Income's (O) CEO Sumit Roy on Q3 2020 Results - Earnings Call Transcript

 Moving on to a summary of the quarter.
 During the third quarter we invested approximately $659 million in high-quality real estate including $230 million in the UK, which brings us to nearly $1.3 billion invested year-to-date.
 Investments during the quarter were primarily concentrated in the home improvement, convenience store and grocery store industries, each of which continue to perform well through the current environment.

-On October 1, we diversified our access and presence in the global capital markets as we closed on our debut public debt issuance of Sterling-denominated notes, raising £400 million pounds in 10-year notes, with an effective annual yield to maturity of 1.71%.
-We have grateful for the support we received from the UK fixed income investors community, and we look forward to building on these relationships in the years to come.
+On October 1, we diversified our access and presence in the global capital markets as we closed on our debut public debt issuance of Sterling-denominated notes, raising £400 million in 10-year notes, with an effective annual yield to maturity of 1.71%.
+We are grateful for the support we received from the UK fixed income investors community, and we look forward to building on these relationships in the years to come.

 We took steps to further position our balance sheet for growth during the quarter, as we raised approximately $349 million of equity, primarily through our ATM program.

 Our net debt to adjusted EBITDAR ratio at quarter end was 5.3 times, which is well within our target leverage ratio, and provides a significant financial flexibility moving forward.
-Based on the strength of our investment pipeline and our continued access to well price capital, we're increasing 2020 acquisitions guidance to approximately $2 billion.
+Based on the strength of our investment pipeline and our continued access to well priced capital, we're increasing 2020 acquisitions guidance to approximately $2 billion.

 Moving on to investment activity during the quarter.
 In the third quarter of 2020, we invested approximately $659 million in 89 properties located in 21 states in the United Kingdom, at a weighted average initial cash cap rate of 6.4%, and with a weighted average lease term of 12.7 years.